-San José, Palo Alto, and Gilroy Fire Departments have a high percentage of on duty units that are exceeding a 10% utilization rate UHU and significantly exceed the average incidents per 1,000 people in Santa Clara County.
-San José and Gilroy These Cities are already exceeding their capacity for service in the station response areas that are exceeding 10% UHU based on existing demand, and their performance on adopted response standards will continue to degrade as these cities experience growth and the corresponding increase in demand for service.
-Palo Alto's units exceeding 10% are all medic units, none of the engines are exceeding 10%, with the engine and truck companies below 10%, Palo Alto is not exceeding their capacity.
+San José, Palo Alto, and Gilroy Fire Departments have a high percentage of on duty units that are exceeding a 10% UHU and significantly exceed the average incidents per 1,000 people in Santa Clara County.
+These Cities are already exceeding their capacity for service in the station response areas that are exceeding 10% UHU based on existing demand, and their performance on adopted response standards will continue to degrade as these cities experience growth and the corresponding increase in demand for service.
 The City of Campbell, with service from a CCFD from a single station, is exceeding 10% UHU and will also continue to see response times degrade as described above.

-Figure 6: Countywide Incident Volume and Performance (January 2018-June 2022)
+Figure 6: Countywide Incident Volume and Performance (January y 2018-June 2022) --- -------------------